aws-observability/terraform-aws-observability-accelerator/examples/managed-grafana-setup/readme.md

 # Managed Grafana Setup
-This example created a Managed Grafana Workspace and Identity Centre Users for it.
+This example creates a Managed Grafana Workspace and Identity Centre Users for it.

 # Deployment Instructions

-1. Supply first name, last name, email address in either terraform.tfvars file, as a default in the variables.tf file, or in the command line at runtime
+1. Supply variables first name, last name, email address in either terraform.tfvars file, as a default in the variables.tf file, or in the command line at runtime
 2. Once deployed, you will need to get the identity centre admin to send a verification email to users
 3. When you have accepted the verification email, you can then sign in to the grafana workspace